groverlab/groverlab.github.io/_hnbfpr/2023-10-08-r-e-m-james-agee.markdown

 ---
 layout: post
-title:  "Perfect Circle"
+title:  "The R.E.M. and James Agee story"
 date:   2023-10-08 01:00:00 -0800
 ---

 <img src="/assets/rem.jpg">

-*...or, "the James Agee and R.E.M. story," a true short story from my undergrad days at the University of Tennessee, Knoxville.*
+*A true story from my undergrad days at the University of Tennessee, Knoxville.*

 <p style="text-align: center;">* * *</p>